yxuco/fabric-operation/docker-netop1/README.md

 configtxlator proto_decode --input ./channel-artifacts/channel.tx --type common.Envelope --output ./channel-artifacts/channel.json
 ```
 ## Start sample Fabric network
-For development, start Fabric network using `solo` consensus:
+For development, you may start Fabric network using `solo` consensus, (but do not do it here):
 ```
 docker-compose -f docker-compose.yaml up -d
 ```
-Or for production, start Fabric network using `etcdraft` consensus and `couchdb`:
+We generated the genesis block for `etcdraft` consensus, so you can start Fabric network using `etcdraft` consensus and `couchdb`:
 ```
 docker-compose -f docker-compose.yaml -f docker-compose-etcdraft.yaml -f docker-compose-couch.yaml up -d
 ```